aws-samples/aws-media-services-vod-automation/MediaConvert-JobWorkloadMonitoring/README.md

 The MediaConvert job data exposed in this stack includes the account id it is running in.

 The stack uses an [ip-based policy](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-ac.html#es-ac-types-ip) to grant access to Elaticsearch resources.
-This grants access to the Elasticsearch APIs and Kibana, but only through the IP you provide to the stack when it is deployed.
-See the the **ESDomain** logical resource in [pipeline-es.yaml](./pipeline-es.yaml) to view the policy.
+This grants access to the Elasticsearch APIs and Kibana, but only through the IP/IP range you provide to the stack when it is deployed.
+See the the **ESDomain** logical resource in [pipeline-es.yaml](pipeline-es/pipeline-es.yaml) to view the policy.

 See the following resources for other methods of setting up access to Kibana HTTP resources: